SDP-Group2/Backend/README.md

 # Backend

-Welcome to my project!

 ## Usage
+Download
+.env in repository ENV
+Market.sql in repository SQL
+ADD TO THE FOLDER

-To install dependencies, run the following command:
+## To install dependencies, run the following command:

 npm install

-For Development
+## For Development

 npm run dev

-For Deployment
+## For Deployment

 npm run start